DesignSafe-CI/DS_Use_Case_template/docs/vantassel_and_zhang/usecase.md

 * Please cite [Rathje et al. (2017)](https://doi.org/10.1061/(ASCE)NH.1527-6996.0000246) to acknowledge the use of DesignSafe resources.

+* Please cite [Durante and Rathje (2021)](https://doi.org/10.1177/87552930211004613) to acknowledge the use of any resources for the Random Forest and Neural Networks examples included in this use case.

 * This software is distributed under the GNU General Public License ([https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html)).